mzinger1/Distributed-Key-Value-Database/README.md

 ## Project Description

 This project implements a distributed key/value datastore based on the Stanford University research paper 'In Search of an Understandable Consensus Algorithm.'
-The system is intended to achieve CAP theorem, by working to prodive strong consistency to client requests.
+The system is intended to achieve CAP theorem, by working to provide strong consistency to client requests and handle network partitions and failures with accuracy.

 ## Design Features